Code-Institute-Submissions/Entrepreneur-Bookshelf/README.md

    2. They can go to the footer scrolling to the bottom of any of the app's pages.
    3. Under the "Links" title they will see the option to contact the developer at "@ Get in Touch!".
    4. They can click on it, which will trigger the creation of a new email addressed to the developer.
+   5. Try to accomplish the steps both on desktop and mobile views.

 ### 4.4 Bugs & Problems 🐛